satoqz/dhbw.typ/template.typ

   counter(page).update(1)

-  {
-    set align(horizon + center)
+  align(horizon + center, {
-    set heading(outlined: false)
-    heading(level: 2)[Abstract]
+    heading(outlined: false, level: 2, [Abstract])
     abstract
     pagebreak()
-  }
+  })

-  [
+  align(horizon, [
-    #set align(horizon)
-    #set heading(outlined: false)

-    == Author's declaration
+    #heading(outlined: false, level: 2, [Author's Declaration])

     Hereby I solemnly declare:

     + that this thesis, titled #emph(title) is entirely the product of my own work, unless otherwise indicated in the text or references, or acknowledged below;
     + I have indicated the thoughts adopted directly or indirectly from other sources at the appropriate places within the document;
     + this thesis has not been submitted either in whole or part, for a degree at this or any other university or institution;
     + I have not published this thesis in the past;
     + the printed version, if there is such, is equivalent to the submitted one.